latenitefilms/TransferToolbox/docs/how-to-use.md

 # How To Use

+---

+!!!danger Important
+Final Cut Pro for iPad v1.0.0 is brand new, so there are a bunch of known issues and limitations.
+Read this **entire page** carefully, and do workflow tests before using on a proper job.
+!!!

+---

 ### Introduction

 Simply drag and drop your **Final Cut Pro (for Mac) library** into the drop zone: